Search: Advanced search

 The pet population breakdown across the states and territories mirrors the country’s population distribution.
 New South Wales and Victoria account for 60% of all pets in Australia, and 59% of the country’s human population.

-More than 1.1 million Australian households (14.9%) are planning to get a pet in the next 12 months.
+13% of Australian households are planning to get a pet in the next 12 months.
 Pets were a normal part of childhood for more than 83% of Australians.
-Of the Australians who do not currently own a pet, 53% would like to do so in the future.
+Of the Australians who do not currently own a pet, 59% would like to do so in the future.

 (2013) Pet Ownership in Australia Summary, Animal Health Alliance